fujiwara/firehose-http-endpoint-for-mackerel/README.md

 $ ROLE_ARN=arn:aws:iam::123456789012:role/AWSLambdaBasicExecutionRole make deploy
 ```

-Create an Amazon API Gateway has HTTP integration with the Lambda function.
+Create an Amazon API Gateway which have a "HTTP integration" with that Lambda function.

+The IAM role for the lambda function requires only a policy equals to `arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecution`.

 ## Connect with Kinesis Data Firehose

-Setup a Kinesis Data Firehose which have a destination to HTTP endpoint with the API Gateway or your custom endpoint.
+Setup a Kinesis Data Firehose which have a destination to HTTP endpoint for the API Gateway or your custom endpoint.

 - HTTP endpoint URL: https://..../service
 - Access key: not required